openjdk/jdk/doc/building.md

 Internally in the build system, all paths are represented as Unix-style paths, e.g. `/cygdrive/c/hg/jdk9/Makefile` rather than `C:\hg\jdk9\Makefile`.
 This rule also applies to input to the build system, e.g. in arguments to `configure`.
-So, use `--with-freetype=/cygdrive/c/freetype` rather than `--with-freetype=c:\freetype`.
+So, use `--with-msvcr-dll=/cygdrive/c/msvcr100.dll` rather than `--with-msvcr-dll=c:\msvcr100.dll`.
 For details on this conversion, see the section on [Fixpath](#fixpath).

 #### Cygwin